-The water supply is not susceptible to other inorganic compounds based on water quality data and lack of potential contaminant sources within the WHPA.
+The water supply is not susceptible to inorganic compounds based on water quality data and lack of potential contaminant sources within the WHPA.
+There is some agricultural land and non-sewer residential areas in the WHPA that could present a source of nitrate, but based on water quality data these potential sources are not impacting the water supply.